top of page

 Relaxation is an important part of healing and should always be aimed for as essentially it underpins positive feelings such as happiness and contentment.

 Much of this is really about personal growth and development, learning how one functions and improving on that.
-Perhaps gaining a little mastery over the mind, actively and intentionally choosing what you want, freeing yourself from any life traumas, all things which commonly we are not taught how to do.
-I also teach and encourage mindfulness and meditation techniques in order to understand and quiet that overthinking mind.
+Perhaps gaining a little mastery over the mind, actively and intentionally choosing what you want, freeing yourself from any life trauma, all things which commonly we are not taught how to do.
+I also teach and encourage mindfulness and meditation techniques to understand and quiet that overthinking mind.

 Not everyone will be able to win.
-Some will come to it too late and for some the illness may be just too powerful, but no matter the outcome, each patient using hypnotherapy with guidance from a 'health specialist' hypnotherapist will feel stronger, calmer, more complete, more connected and far more ready for whatever they may have to face.
+Some will come to it too late and for some, the illness may be just too powerful, but no matter the outcome, each patient using hypnotherapy with guidance from a 'health specialist' hypnotherapist will feel stronger, calmer, more complete, more connected and far more ready for whatever they may have to face.

 Are there any downsides?

 No... but there are a multitude of benefits in using hypnotherapy to powerfully assist in the treatment of serious illness.
-In my opinion all cancer patients should really be seeing a hypnotherapist, as long as the patient...
+In my opinion, all cancer patients should really be seeing a hypnotherapist, as long as the patient...

 a) wants to participate and b) has a level of cognition to be able to participate.